rabbitmq/ra/docs/internals/COMPACTION.md

 Compaction in Ra is intrinsically linked to the snapshotting feature.
-Standard Raft snapshotting removes all entries in the Ra log that precedes the snapshot index where the snapshot is a full representation of the state machine state.
+Standard Raft snapshotting removes all entries in the Ra log below the snapshot index where the snapshot is a full representation of the state machine state.

-The high level idea of compacting in Ra is that instead of deleting all segment data that precedes the snapshot index the snapshot data can emit a list of live raft indexes which will be kept, either in their original segments or written to new compacted segments. the data for these indexes can then be omitted from the snapshot to reduce its size and write amplification.
+The high level idea of compacting in Ra is that instead of deleting all segment data that precedes the snapshot index the snapshot data can emit a list of live raft indexes which will be kept, either in their original segments or written to new compacted segments.
+The data for these indexes can then be omitted from the snapshot to reduce its size and the write amplification incurred by writing the snapshot.

 ### Log sections

-Two named sections of the log then emerge.
+Two named sections of the log then emerge:

 #### Normal log section